IuliiaKonovalova/school_app/README.md

   ![Student Detail Page.
 Buttons](documentation/features/student_detail_page/edit_delete_buttons.png)

-For the rest of the users this page looks as following:
+For the rest of the users, this page looks as follows:

   ![Student Detail Page.
 Others users view](documentation/features/student_detail_page/student_detail_page_others_view.png)

-It has a students data box with a name of a student as a title and a role under neath the name (Student).
-If a parent opens his/her child's profile, there will be additional line, pointing that this student is related to the user
+It has a student data box with a student's name as a title and a role underneath the name (Student).
+If a parent opens his/her child's profile, there will be an additional line pointing that this student is related to the user

   ![Student Detail Page.
 Relation to the parent](documentation/features/student_detail_page/students_detail_relation.png)